In many of these discussions, arguments against use of const in

 Constness is about clarity of responsibility for updating data.
 It is a contract, by which code assures its user that it won't alter certain data (and conversely, that it might alter other data).

 In C++, it is possible for the code to be lying.
 That would be very bad.
-But the point is not (the unattainable ideals of) absolute security or certainty.
+But the point is not certainty.
 The point is to have a contract, that is easy for all parties to understand.

 at run time.
 One advantage of this is that it only affects the compiler,